Quick Facts About Blepharoplasty Procedures

 Upper Blepharoplasty

 The natural aging process can cause excess fat, sagging skin, and loose muscles to develop in the upper eyelids.
-Patients may start to notice their upper eyelids starting to droop or feel heavy over time, sometimes obstructing their vision.
+Patients may start to notice their upper eyelids starting to droop or feel heavy over time.
 Upper blepharoplasty is designed to remove redundant fat and tissue in the upper eyelids to create a more youthful appearance and correct any visual impairment caused by drooping eyelids.
 When the eyebrows begin to sag, it can also cause the upper eyelids to fall over the eye.
 In these cases, it may be beneficial to combine a brow lift with upper blepharoplasty to achieve more comprehensive results.

 Lower Blepharoplasty